qsimeon/worm-graph/README.md

 1. Load the preprocessed calcium data for all worms in the dataset.
 2. Train a neural network model to predict future calcium activity from previous activity.
 3. Plot the train and validation loss curves for the model, and its predictions on validation data.

-For more tutorials on how to use the pipeline and configuration files, refer to the `worm-graph` GitHub Wiki page.

 ## For Developers